Marcus Street

 Marcus Street (born 6 February 1999) is an English professional rugby union player who plays as a tighthead prop for Premiership club Saracens.

 Rugby career

 Club

 Street is a product of the Exeter Chiefs academy and in November 2016 made his club debut against Cardiff in the Anglo-Welsh Cup.
 He came off the bench to replace Harry Williams in the 2020–21 Premiership Rugby final as Exeter finished runners up to Harlequins.

-On 3 March 2025, it was confirmed that Street signed for Premiership rivals Saracens on a undisclosed length deal from the 2025-26 season.
+On 3 March 2025, it was confirmed that Street signed for Premiership rivals Saracens on an undisclosed length deal from the 2025–26 season.

 International

 In April 2017 Street scored a try for the England under-18 team against Scotland and also participated in the 2017 Six Nations Under 20s Championship.
 He was selected for the 2017 World Rugby Under 20 Championship and scored tries in pool stage games against Samoa and Australia.
 Street also competed in the 2018 Six Nations Under 20s Championship and 2019 Six Nations Under 20s Championship.